Woman Who Beat 91-Year-Old Man With Brick Charged With Attempted Murder

-The woman who allegedly beat 91-year-old Rodolfo Rodriguez has been charged with attempted murder and elder abuse.
-According to The Root, the woman who is identified as 30-year-old Laquisha Jones beat Rodriguez on July 4th as he took his evening walk.
-She was arraigned on Thursday and plead not guilty.
+The woman who allegedly beat 91-year-old Rodolfo Rodriguez with a brick has been charged with attempted murder and elder abuse.
+According to The Root, the woman, who is identified as 30-year-old Laquisha Jones, beat Rodriguez on July 4 as he took his evening walk.
+She was arraigned on Thursday and pleaded not guilty.

 Originally, Jones was slated to be charged with assault with a deadly weapon.
 But according to the Los Angeles County District Attorney’s office, the severity of Rodriguez’ injury and “the brutality of Jones’ attack” served to escalate the charges from assault with a deadly weapon to attempted murder and elder abuse.